velartrill/velartrill.github.io/orig/missing-in-action.md

 "Nonono!
 It's okay, it's okay!"
 Livkir exclaims as Shalcas starts to stand.
 "You didn't do anything wrong.
 You've been super helpful, actually.
 And please, call me Liv."

 "O-oh!"
 Shalcas offers him a fragile smile, blushing faintly.
-"W-well then, um-- m-my friends used to call me Shay?"
+"W-well then, um-- m-my friends-- well-- *people* used to call me Shay?"

 "Shay it is then."
 Livkir takes a deep breath.
 "So, like-- how do you know all this stuff? --And what do you mean, *used* to call you?"